 It’s also an engaging way to pass time in the car or relaxing anywhere around the house.

 You can buy gift subscriptions in 3, 6, or 12-month increments.
 Subscription provides recipients 1 audiobook a month and 30% off any additional titles.

-If already have a subscription, the recipient receives bulk credits all at once.
+If they already have a subscription, the recipient receives bulk credits all at once.
 Audiobook titles are owned forever regardless of subscription status and can be played on a free audible app.

 9. BOXED SET OF CLASSIC KIDS’ CARD GAMES & CARDHOLDERS

 Either of these would make a great stand-alone gift, but bundling them together makes them an awesome gift!

 This boxed set contains four classic and timeless card games that have been loved by generations of families.
-Set includes Old Maid, Rummy, Crazy Eights, and Hearts.
+The set includes Old Maid, Rummy, Crazy Eights, and Hearts.

 And, does your child have trouble holding cards so that competing players can’t see them?
 Problem solved!

 This set of two holders makes it easy for everyone to play cards on a more even playing field.
-These holders can be used with any card games.
+These holders can be used with any card game.
 And they can hold a sufficient number of cards to play most games.

 This set of cards makes a great gift for kids of all ages and adults.
 It’s an excellent stocking stuffer as well.